4ur1X/Intro_to_IM/June 3/README.md

 ## Homework 5 - June 3

-###  Creating an artwork with the help of all the things learnt in Processing.
+###  Creating an artwork using transformations and classes in Processing.

 #### PLANETS / SOLAR SYSTEM